vjnvinod-star/vjnvinod-star/README.md

 # 👩‍💻 Vinod Vijayan – GitHub Profile Overview

 Welcome to my GitHub!
-I’m **Vinod Vijayan**, a passionate and curious learner, currently working Data anlaytics & AI Leader as a **Senior Manager**.
+I’m **Vinod Vijayan**, a passionate and curious learner, currently working as Data anlaytics & AI Leader as a **Senior Manager**.

 ---